joshcanhelp/josh-to-11/input/symlinked/posts/2013-08-15-ballard-to-fremont-bikes-and-brews.md

 ---
-title: "Ballard to Fremont - Bikes and Brews"
+title: Ballard to Fremont - Bikes and Brews
-excerpt: "A list of the breweries in Ballard and Fremont and a few suggested schedules for the weekend days."
+excerpt: A list of the breweries in Ballard and Fremont and a few suggested schedules for the weekend days.
-modified: 2013-08-15 04:51:40
+modified: 2013-08-15T04:51:40.000Z
-tags: ["Seattle", "Food + Drink"]
-featured_img:
 wpid: 4665
+tags:
+  - Seattle
+  - Food + Drink
+featured_img: null
 ---